Azure/PSDocs.Azure/README.md

 }
 ```

+A example of the generated document is available [here](templates/storage/v1/README.md)

 ## Changes and versioning

 Modules in this repository will use the [semantic versioning](http://semver.org/) model to declare breaking changes from v1.0.0.